Brian Rowe: Orlando City

 After initially training with the team on trial during preseason, Rowe signed a contract with Orlando City SC on February 22, 2019.
 He made his debut in the season opener, a 2–2 draw at home to New York City FC.
 He kept his first clean sheet for the team on March 23 in a 1–0 away win at New York Red Bulls.

 Having lost the starting job to offseason recruit Pedro Gallese, Rowe made his first appearance in over a year on October 7, 2020, when Gallese was away an international duty.
 Rowe kept a clean sheet in a goalless draw away to Atlanta United FC.
 On November 21, Orlando played their first MLS playoff game in history against New York City FC.
 Rowe served as the backup keeper, however the game went to a penalty shootout.
 After starting keeper Gallese received a yellow card for leaving his goal line early, which resulted in his ejection from the game, as it was his second yellow of the match, Orlando attempted to substitute Rowe into the match.
 The referees initially allowed the substitution, however, after some deliberation, they ultimately ruled that Orlando was not eligible to make a substitution during a shootout, resulting in defender Rodrigo Schlegel donning the gloves.
 Orlando went on to win the match after Schlegel saved a penalty in the seventh round of the shootout.
 Rowe's contract expired at the end of the 2020 season.
 On May 25, 2021, Rowe announced his retirement from professional soccer.

+Des Moines Menace

+In 2024, Rowe signed with USL League Two club Des Moines Menace to play as the starting goalkeeper in their 2024 U.S. Open Cup campaign.
+Rowe signed with the Menace after Sacha Kljestan, who frequented a gym near his home owned by former Menace player Matt Bourne, ended up in a spin class with Bourne's friends, one of whom was Menace general manager Charlie Bales.
+Bales convinced Kljestan to sign with the Menace for U.S. Open Cup matches.
+Rowe joined Kljestan with Euan Holden and Rowe made his debut for the team in round one against Capo FC on March 21.
+The two teams ended the game 2–2, but the Menace prevailed in the subsequent penalty shootout.
+On April 3, the Menace lost 3–1 to Union Omaha and were eliminated from the tournament.